avocado-framework/avocado/docs/source/WrapProcess.rst

 Caveats
 -------

+* It is not possible to debug with GDB (`--gdb-run-bin`) and use wrappers (`--wrapper`), both options together are incompatible.

 * You cannot set multiples (global) wrappers
   -- like `--wrapper foo.sh --wrapper bar.sh` -- it will trigger an error.
-  Maybe you should use a script with the things you need to perform.
+  You should use a single script that performs both things you are trying to achieve.

-* The only process that can be wrapper are those that uses Avocado module `avocado.utils.process` and the modules that make use of it, like `avocado.utils.build` and so on.
+* The only process that can be wrapper are those that uses Processes can only be wrapped if the test uses the Avocado module `avocado.utils.process` and the modules that make use of it, like `avocado.utils.build` and so on.

 * The process name matches with the base name  (it ignores paths),